|Home Gallery Contact Events & Projects Projects: 2019 On Film & TV Archive & Links|

-As well as undertaking private commissions (such as for the artist Grayson Perry) and making glass for films and television programmes such as Outlander, we work on projects involving ancient and historical glassmaking and glassworking techniques, either at the request of others or as part of our own research.
+As well as undertaking private commissions (such as for the artist Grayson Perry) and making glass for films such as The Favourite and television programmes such as Outlander, we work on projects involving ancient and historical glassmaking and glassworking techniques, either at the request of others or as part of our own research.
 For example, we have reproduced the Amarna Fish for the BBC and have made glass for the King's Chocolate Kitchen at Hampton Court Palace.
-We have also made a large quantity of sealed bottles for 'Montpelier', the home of James Madison, the fourth President of the United States, situated in Virginia, USA.
+In 2016 we made a large quantity of sealed bottles for 'Montpelier', the home of James Madison, the fourth President of the United States, situated in Virginia, USA.

 In the pursuit of our work, we have attracted the interest and attention of many glass historians, and their help and support has been invaluable to us.

-Our Roman Glassmakers and Georgian Glassmakers websites are archived on this page.
+Our Roman Glassmakers website is archived on this page.